gulfiliz/gulfiliz.github.io/_posts/2025-04-11-epictetus.md

 when no one else would take it.

 He had been a slave who owned nothing.
-As a free man, he continued to own almost nothing — by choice.
+As a free man, he continued to own almost nothing, by choice.

 He had learned that ownership is a trap.